cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ---

-Cloudify Manager exposes a plugins API, used to allow the installation of Python dependencies from pre-packaged Python wheels.
-The plugins could come in handy for the following:
+Cloudify Manager exposes a plugins API used to allow users to upload Cloudify plugins to Cloudify Manager and install them.

-* Allowing installation of Python dependencies without needing access to PyPi or the internet.
-* Eliminating the need for system level compilation tools such as gcc.

 ### Creating A Plugin Package

 The official Cloudify tool used to create plugin packages is named [Wagon](https://github.com/cloudify-cosmo/wagon).
-In addition to the required package wheels, plugin packages created by Wagon also contain metadata regarding the plugin such as package name, compiled distribution, plugin package version and more.
+In addition to wheels, plugin packages created by Wagon also contain metadata regarding the plugin such as package name, the distribution the plugin was compiled on (if not Pure Python), plugin package version and more.
-The plugin metadata will be used to determine the compatibility of the plugin upon installation on the destination host.
-Wagon allows creating packages using PyPi or using the actual plugin source code, for example:
+The plugin's metadata will be used to determine the compatibility of the plugin with the host it is about to be installed on.
+Wagon allows creating packages directly from PyPI or using the actual plugin source code, for example:
 {{< gsHighlight  bash  >}}
-$> cd /path/to/python-example-package
+$> cd /path/to/plugin/root/dir
 $> wagon create -s .
    INFO - Creating archive for ....
    INFO - Package name: python-example-package